EezehDev/AI-Formations/README.md

 ![leader differences](https://github.com/MrEezeh/AI-Formations/blob/main/Images/leaders.jpg)

 Using a virtual leader has the most benefits, since it can also assign a random or most important unit to take on the visual role as leader.
-It is important that we give this leader the functionality to reposition within the group and keep a list of all the units so we can control them through our this class.
+It is important that we give this leader the functionality to reposition within the group and keep a list of all the units so we can control them through this class.

 To decide the spawn position we can either set the leader in the middle of all selected units making sure that all units arrive at roughly the same time, or we can use an average position which makes already close units barely have to move while far away units have to travel towards them.